pegaltier/backtest-kit/docs/classes/LiveUtils.md

 getPositionInvestedCost: (symbol: string, context: { strategyName: string; exchangeName: string; }) => Promise<number>
 ```

+Returns the total dollar cost invested in the current position.

+Sum of all entry costs across DCA entries.
+Returns null if no pending signal exists.

 ### getPositionPnlPercent

 ```ts
 getPositionPnlPercent: (symbol: string, currentPrice: number, context: { strategyName: string; exchangeName: string; }) => Promise<number>
 ```

+Returns the current unrealized PnL as a percentage of the invested cost.

+Calculated relative to the effective (weighted average) entry price.
+Positive for profit, negative for loss.
+Returns null if no pending signal exists.

 ### getPositionPnlCost